-- E1 Ensure high quality utilities (water supply, sewerage, and waste and stormwater management) meet the reasonable service demands of residents at efficient prices. - E2 Develop a network of roads, cycleways, footways and passenger transport to provide both for personal mobility and the needs of commerce and industry. - E3 Avoid or mitigate, where possible, adverse effects of both natural and technological hazards on people, property and environment.
+- E1 Ensure high quality utilities (water supply, sewerage, and stormwater management) that meet the reasonable service demands of residents at efficient prices. - E2 Develop a network of roads, cycleways, footways and passenger transport to provide both for personal mobility and the needs of commerce and industry. - E3 Avoid or mitigate, where possible, adverse effects of both natural and technological hazards on people, property and environment.